 According to research, children who lack parental warmth and love are more stressed, since their parents place too much pressure on them to achieve without balancing it with care.

-To show your child that you care, do the following:
+To show your child with physical touch as the child’s preferred love language that you care, do the following:

 - Snuggle frequently, give high-fives, give hugs, hold hands, and massage your hand, back, leg, or foot.